IBMStreams/streamsx.hbase/README.md

 streamsx.hbase
 ==============

 This toolkit allows Streams to write tuples into HBASE and to read tuples from HBASE.
-To use it, you set HADOOP_HOME and HBASE_HOME, and it picks up the HBASE configuarion from there.
+To use it, you set HADOOP_HOME and HBASE_HOME, and it picks up the HBASE configuration from there.
 Web page with SPLDoc for operators and samples: http://ibmstreams.github.io/streamsx.hbase/

 It uses the operator parameter values to determine what's a row, columnFamily, columnQualifier, value, and so on.
 It includes:
 *    HBASEPut, including checkAndPut support